-A. To review the State letters and coordinate with the Regulations & Standards Department to prepare consolidated
+A. To review the State letters and coordinate with the Regulations & Standards Department to prepare consolidated responses to the amendments and identify the regulatory changes (if any).

 B. To coordinate with the Regulations & Standards Department in preparing the work plan including timelines for amendment of the existing regulation (when required).